mdn/translated-content/PEERS_GUIDELINES.md

 adding to, or merging with an existing document in, the main tree), or whether it can just be deleted.

-### Periodic synchronization updates

-We run a GitHub Action every day to update the localized documentation and keep it in sync with the `en-US` tree structure, for example if documents are deleted for, or moved to a different location, in the tree.

 When a synchronization occurs maintenance teams are given two weeks to decide what to do with the affected documents in their locales to keep things in sync.